chrek/charts/README.md

 Working with Chart.js
 ---------------------
+Chart.js is an open source JavaScript charting library

 ## Chart Types
-This repository contains some built-in chart types:
+This repository contains some built-in chart types from the following list:

 * line
 * bar